metabolism/wordpress-bundle/README.md

 [![Buy us a tree](https://img.shields.io/badge/Treeware-%F0%9F%8C%B3-lightgreen)](https://plant.treeware.earth/metabolism/wordpress-bundle)
 [![Doc - Gitbook](https://img.shields.io/badge/Doc-Gitbook-346ddb?logo=gitbook&logoColor=fff)](https://metabolism.gitbook.io/symfony-wordpress-bundle/)

+The Symfony WordPress Backoffice Bundle is a powerful library that seamlessly combines the flexibility of Symfony, a robust PHP framework, with the user-friendliness of WordPress, a popular content management system (CMS).

+This bundle enables you to harness Symfony's structure to develop highly customized web applications while using WordPress as the backend for content management.
+It simplifies the integration of WordPress into your Symfony project, allowing you to leverage the best of both worlds.

 ## How does it work ?

-When the WordPress bundle is loaded, it includes the minimal amount of WordPress Core files to allow usage of WordPress functions and plugins inside Symfony.
+When the WordPress bundle is loaded, it selectively includes the essential WordPress Core files required for utilizing WordPress functions and plugins within Symfony.

 __Example :__